dnlbowers/blackjack/TESTING.md

 ### **Accessability**

-In addition to the accessability score on light house I also used [WAVE - Web accessability evaluation tool](https://wave.webaim.org/report#/https://dnlbowers.github.io/blackjack/) to check my pages for accessability and no errors were returned.
+In addition to the lighthouse accessibility score, I also used [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/report#/https://dnlbowers.github.io/blackjack/) to check my pages for accessibility, and the site returned no errors.

+***

 [return to README.md](README.md)